GTM members benefits:

 Shyam Mehta is the Lead Upstream Solar Analyst at GTM Research.
 Before joining GTM Research, Shyam was a Financial Analyst at Goldman Sachs Global Investment Research where he covered equities in the alternative energy sector, primarily solar companies.
 Prior to Goldman, Shyam was a Research Analyst at The Brattle Group, an economic consulting firm, where his work focused on problems within the electricity industry.
 Shyam received his Bachelor's in Mathematics from U.C.
 Berkeley.

-Cory Honeyman is the Director of Solar Research at Wood Mackenzie (previously GTM Research) with a focus on downstream demand in the US.
-He handles primary data collection and analysis for the SEIA/GTM Research U.S. Solar Market Insight reports and covers U.S. utility and commercial project development.
+Previously, Cory was the Director of Solar Research at Wood Mackenzie (previously GTM Research) with a focus on downstream demand in the US.
+There he handled primary data collection and analysis for the SEIA/GTM Research U.S. Solar Market Insight reports and covers U.S. utility and commercial project development.
 His prior internship experiences include work in corporate sustainability and carbon markets.
 Cory has a BA in Political Science from the University of Michigan and MS from Columbia University with a concentration in energy and sustainability.

 Adam James is a Solar Analyst for GTM Research covering global downstream markets.
 Previously, Adam was a Research Assistant for Energy Policy at the Center for American Progress where he specialized in clean energy and international climate policy.
 Adam has worked on topics including renewable integration, electricity markets, financing clean energy development and deployment, transforming utility business models, and international climate negotiations.
 Adam also founded the Clean Energy Leadership Institute, a not-for-profit organization in Washington, DC devoted to providing young people with professional skills and an interdisciplinary community.
 Adam has written frequently on technology, markets and politics for media outlets, including Climate Progress, Renewable Energy World, Midwest Energy News, The Energy Collective, EC&M, and Greentech Media.
 His work has been also cited the Washington Post, Forbes, and Grist.
 Adam graduated from George Mason University with a B.A. in Philosophy, where he also competed nationally with their policy debate team.
 Follow Adam James on Twitter: @Adam_S_James